College of Business

 Coppin has a legacy of entrepreneurship.
-From our founding in 1900, we have always been deeply rooted in the community.
+From our founding in 1900 and the eventual naming of our beloved institution in honor of Fanny Jackson Coppin, we have always been deeply rooted in the community.
 This foundation uniquely positions us to think creatively about how we address the challenges in the communities around us.
 The Center for Strategic Entrepreneurship (CSE) is important to that effort.

 Center for Strategic Entrepreneurship (CSE)

-CSE is the central point of all ingepreneurship research, teaching, and practice activities across Coppin State University.
-Our goal is to increase understanding of ingepreneurial efforts in urban areas.
+CSE is the epicenter of entrepreneurship research, teaching, and practice activities across Coppin State University.
+Our goal is to improve entrepreneurial outcomes in our West Baltimore community and across the globe.

-We are also advocates of interdisciplinary approaches to business and entrepreneurial development.
-Through this advocacy, we provide direction across areas of study.
+We are advocates of transdisciplinary approaches to business and entrepreneurial development.
+Through this advocacy, we provide direction across all areas of study.
 We hope to provide opportunities for collaboration across industries that infuse ingenuity in a larger economic context.